Sustainability

 Survey Method

-From qualitative information concerning the business characteristics and operating regions of the above-mentioned branch-equivalent companies and 18 suppliers, scores were given for human rights violation risks* in each of the 11 surveyed businesses.
+From qualitative information concerning the business characteristics and operating regions of the abovementioned branch-equivalent companies and 18 suppliers, scores were given for human rights violation risks* in each of the 11 surveyed businesses.

 Survey Results